Originally posted as a guest article on Circle Social’s Blog

 Outcomes research, both during and after treatment, is the key to achieving each of these goals.

-Providing Clinically-Superior Treatment
+Tools for Providing Clinically-Superior Treatment

 Academic research has shown that the process of monitoring how patients are feeling during treatment helps patients get better faster, particularly those hard-to-treat patients who are struggling.
 While clinicians have a tendency to assume their patients are continuing to improve, a simple graph makes it obvious when a patient’s progress has plateaued and a change in treatment plan might be appropriate: